denten-books/plain-text/1-chapter.md

 nothing, one imagines a weightless totality of all representation, available immediately and everywhere.

-[^ln1-google]: "Google's mission is to organize the world's information and make it universally accessible and useful" (@google_about_2015).

 The weightlessness of text has other side-effects which we will explore throughout the book.
-A text that adheres lightly to its medium is also difficult to contain, making onerous the governance of symbolic representation.
+For example, a text that adheres lightly to its medium is also difficult to contain, making onerous the governance of symbolic representation.
 Traditional controls like censorship and intellectual property rights become difficult to sustain.

 Yet, despite the appearances, the sign does not and cannot exist in a vacuum.
-Rather, the symbol splits in two: with one one half arising visibly, a weightless and apparent screen simulation, and the other half, opaque, etched into the hefty and hidden material contingencies of the device.
+Rather, the symbol splits in two: with one half arising visibly, a weightless and apparent screen simulation, and the other half, opaque, etched into the hefty and hidden material contingencies of the device.

 Thus when when Michael Heim refers to the "ephemeral quality" of the electronic text or when Pamela McCorduck describes it as "impermanent, flimsy, malleable,